 Related: How to test a Filebeat configuration

-- Stop the Filebeat service.
+- Stop the Filebeat service before running the foreground check.

 $ sudo systemctl stop filebeat